budatasci/Fall2022/workshops/bostonhacks/notebooks/instructions.md

 **About Cloning a Repository:**

-You can clone a repository from GitHub to your local computer to make it easier to fix merge conflicts, add or remove files, and push larger commits.
-When you clone a repository, you copy the repository from GitHub to your local machine.
+You can clone a repository from GitHub to make it easier to add or remove files, and push larger commits.
+When you clone a repository, you copy the repository from GitHub to your local computer.

-Cloning a repository pulls down a full copy of all the repository data that GitHub.com has at that point in time, including all versions of every file and folder for the project.
-You can push your changes to the remote repository on GitHub, or pull other people's changes from GitHub.

 **How to Clone a Repository:**